-Radiation as waves of course has the same properties as sound-, water- and other waves do: a wavelength and opposed to that, a frequency.
+Radiation as waves has the same properties as sound-, water- and other waves do: a wavelength and opposed to that, a frequency.
 In fact, radiation comes in a whole spectrum of them.
 For electromagnetic radiation, physicists historically divide that spectrum into segments, which are listed below.

 |Gamma rays||< 10 pm||> 30 EHz|

 |X-rays||10 pm - 10 nm||30 PHz - 30 EHz|

 |Ultraviolet light||10 - 400 nm||790 THz - 30 PHz|

 |Visible light||380 - 760 nm||400 - 790 THz|